Snapchat/KeyDB-docs/docs/data-types-intro.md

 KeyDB is not a *plain* key-value store, it is actually a *data structures server*, supporting different kinds of values.
-What this means is that, while in traditional key-value stores you associated string keys to string values, in KeyDB the value is not limited to a simple string, but can also hold more complex data structures.
+What this means is that, while in traditional key-value stores you associate string keys to string values, in KeyDB the value is not limited to a simple string, but can also hold more complex data structures.
 The following is the list of all the data structures supported by KeyDB, which will be covered separately in this tutorial: